techwithanirudh/coolify-docs/docker-registries.md

 > You will be prompted to enter your Docker registry username and password/token - this can be varied depending on the Docker registry you are using.

 Once you logged in, Coolify will automatically detect your credentials and use them.

+## Swarm Mode
+If you are deploying to a Swarm cluster, you need to make sure that your Docker Registry is accessible from all nodes in the cluster, workers and managers.